chopndolphy/BitChess/README.md

 - Mouse controls
 - Escape to exit the program
 ## <a name="changelog"></a> Changelog
+### 0.5.0
+- Pawn promotion!
+- Fixed a castling bug where the move making function wasn't checking castling rights
+- Fixed an en passant bug where the passant table wasn't resetting each move
+- Fixed an en passant bug where en passant moves were being generation in incorrect scenarios
 ### 0.4.1
 - Fixed bug where pseudo-legal en passant moves weren't being checked for legality
 ### 0.4.0